SAP-samples/codejam-cap-llm/README.md

 1. Implement the embedding service **(Kevin)**.
 What is chunking?
 What is important?  **(Nora)**
 1. Understanding the UI
 1. Connecting the services to the UI
-1. Run CAP service locally, link deployment tutorial/ documetation
+1. Run CAP service locally, link deployment tutorial/ documentation

 ## Feedback